Quantum Approaches to Consciousness

 Decision Processes

 An early precursor of work on decision processes is due to Aerts and Aerts (1994).
 However, the first detailed account appeared in a comprehensive publication by Busemeyer et al. (2006).
 The key idea is to define probabilities for decision outcomes and decision times in terms of quantum probability amplitudes.
 Busemeyer et al. found agreement of a suitable Hilbert space model (and disagreement of a classical alternative) with empirical data.
 Moreover, they were able to clarify the long-standing riddle of the so-called conjunction and disjunction effects (Tversky and Shafir 1992) in decision making (Pothos and Busemeyer 2009).
 Another application refers to the asymmetry of similarity judgments (Tversky 1977), which can be adequately understood by quantum approaches (see Aerts et al. 2011, Pothos et al. 2013).
+Moreover, Busemeyer et al. (2019) found evidence for quantum interference effects, which are absent in classical models, in the way confidence is dynamically building up during decision processes.

 Order Effects